-Following advancements in microphone devices, it grants more possibilities for UEs integrated with the miniature microphones to capture audio signals, specifically, the digital MEMS microphone includes preamps, ADC, and clocks, which makes it can directly output digital signals, so audio capture has become significantly more convenient.
-This innovation is particularly beneficial for small-sized devices according to its size and consistent performance.
-These miniature microphones can also be used to generate immersive audio in combination with signal processing.
+Following advancements in microphone devices, more possibilities have been granted for UEs integrated with the miniature microphones to capture audio signals.
+Specifically, the digital MEMS microphone, which includes preamps, ADC, and clocks, can directly output digital signals, making audio capture significantly more convenient.
+This innovation is particularly beneficial for small-sized devices due to its size and consistent performance.
+These miniature microphones can also be used to in combination with signal processing to generated immersive audio.

 6 Audio capture format